Skip to main content

 In product development, small gains across many features don't impress, but a significant advantage in a key area can sway customer preference.
 Aligning resources to focus on a single area can create a competitive advantage, even if it means sacrificing excellence in other areas.

-D8: The Principle of Mission: Specify the End State, Its Purpose, and the Minimal Possible Constraints
+D8: The Principle of Mission: Specify the end state, its purpose, and the minimal possible constraints.

 In maneuver warfare, missions align teams through mission orders, which focus on the operation's intent—its end state—rather than prescribing specific actions.
 They communicate the "why," not the "what" or "how."